Operating ratio of Railways in 2017-18 was worst in 10 years: CAG

 "The Indian Railways' operating ratio at 98.44 per cent in 2017-18 was the worst in the last 10 years," the national auditor, Comptroller and Auditor General (CAG), said in the report.
 "Exclusion of this advance would otherwise have increased the operating ratio to 102.66 per cent," the auditor said.

-The Railways has also been unable to meet its operational cost of passenger services and other coaching services, it said, adding almost 95 per cent of the profit from freight traffic was utilised to compensate for the loss on operation of passenger and other coaching services.
+The Railways has also been unable to meet its operational cost of passenger services and other coaching services, it said, adding almost 95 per cent of the profit from freight traffic was utilised to compensate for the loss on the operation of passenger and other coaching services.

-One of the contributing factors, it said, has been free and concessional fare tickets/ passes and Privilege Ticket Orders (PTOs) to various beneficiaries.
+One of the contributing factors, it said, has been free and concessional fare tickets/passes and Privilege Ticket Orders (PTOs) to various beneficiaries.

 In a first, Railways to pay Rs 1.62 lakh as relief to 950 passengers for Tejas Express delay

 Review of the impact of concessions allowed to passengers revealed that 89.7 per cent of the revenue forgone towards concessions was on account of concession to senior citizens (52.5 per cent) and Privilege Pass/PTO holders (37.2 per cent).
 "The response to Give Up' scheme from the senior citizen passengers was not encouraging.
-The annual rate of growth in terms of number of passengers travelling in AC classes in all the categories of concessions was higher than that of the non-AC classes," it said.
+The annual rate of growth in terms of a number of passengers travelling in AC classes in all the categories of concessions was higher than that of the non-AC classes," it said.

-The initiative, started in 2017, encouraged senior citizens to give up their train fare concessions as part of the Railways' bid to increase revenues.
-The report stated that during 2015-2016 to 2017-2018, a total of Rs 3894.32 crore was given as concession to 16.48 crore senior citizen passengers.
+The initiative started in 2017, encouraged senior citizens to give up their train fare concessions as part of the Railways' bid to increase revenues.
+The report stated that during 2015-2016 to 2017-2018, a total of Rs 3894.32 crore was given as a concession to 16.48 crore senior citizen passengers.

 The number of such passengers had grown from 5.09 crore in 2015-2016 to 5.92 crore in 2017-2018 with the corresponding increase in the amount of concession from Rs 1194 crore to Rs 1411.23 crore, the report said.